ActMatSMlab/Model_B_with_colored_noise_code/README.md

 (ii) correlation_code.f - Computes the two-point correlation function and the structure factor of the φ-field using the hardened variable and Fast Fourier Transform (FFT) methods.

+****Included Simulation Data****

+ simulation_data.zip - Contains the data required to reproduce all figures from the simulation in the accompanying paper.